 - Red Grapes

-If you have arthritis or other rheumatic condition or just want to reduce injury risk and stay active in the game of life, promote collagen synthesis in your body.
+If you have arthritis or other rheumatic condition or just want to stay active in the game of life, promote collagen synthesis in your body.

-That’s why if you are looking to protect your ligaments, tendons and joints, you may want to combine Vitamin C and Collagen an hour or so before doing a short bout of resistance training or even jumping jacks.
+If you are looking to protect your ligaments, tendons and joints, combine Vitamin C and Collagen an hour or so before doing a short bout of resistance training or jumping jacks.